statechannels/go-nitro/.adr/0017-missed-chain-events.md

 1. How does the node protect against race conditions that could caused missed chain events during initialization?
 2. How does the node ensure it processes chain events idempotently (i.e. how does it ensure the same chain event does not make changes to a `Channel`'s data multiple times?).
 This situation could occur if the node restarts, scans through blocks for events during initialization, and detects events that it has already processed.
-3. When/how should the `lastBlockNum` be updated in the `store`?
+3. By storing a `lastBlockNum` variable in the `store`, the `chainservice` will not have to scan through as many old blocks when it first initializes and calls `checkForMissedEvents`.
 When the node is initialized it can read the `lastBlockNumSeen` from the `store`, and search for any chain events that occurred between that block and the current block.
 If the node uses a `memstore`, then the `lastBlockNumSeen` will always be set to `0` when the node is first initialized.
-By updating the `lastBlockNum` in `store`, the `chainservice` will not have to scan through as many old blocks when it first initializes and calls `checkForMissedEvents`.
+When/how should the `lastBlockNumSeen` be updated?

 ## Alternatives considered